 You may start to multi-task to try and keep up, which takes your focus away from your most important activities.

 The answer.
 Cut down your to-list and stop multi-tasking.

 Decide what your three most important activities are each day and spend your time on the most important first.

 If you can achieve 15 crucially important activities each week, wouldn’t that be a good week?

-4. Get focused on your desired
+4. Increase attention on your desired result

 One of the main reasons people struggle to stay focused on a task or project is because they haven’t emotionally and intellectually sold themselves on the thing they’re trying to achieve.